-The unholy union of Funeral Mist’s Arioch and Marduk unleashed sonic black metal hell of a variety rarely seen – and firing new life into the Norwegian war machine as it did so.
+The unholy union of Funeral Mist’s Arioch and Marduk unleashed sonic black metal hell of a variety rarely seen – and firing new life into the Swedish war machine as it did so.
 Those breathless words of demonic plague issued forth by Mortuus, as Arioch’s not-so-alter-ego in Marduk is known, has now become so much a part of the band that it’s difficult to imagine the panzer tank-obsessed foursome without him.
 With a flair for uneasy atmosphere and artistry of ugliness, Daniel Rostén has provided every album since Plague Angel (but Rom 5:12 and Wormwood both soar on wings of black, belching smoke like no others) with an extra dimension that made them into something so utterly different to anything else out there I find it hard to appreciate other bands immediately after a session with the blitzkrieg bleeding through my speakers or witnessing live onslaught.

 So if Wormwood and Funeral Mist’s Marantha, both in the same year, felt like the absolute peak of Arioch / Mortuus’ combined powers – then it does feel a little bit like the Marduk has taken back some artistic ground more recently.
 First with Frontschwein (where admittedly Mortuus’ need for a bit of atmosphere and experimentation still seemed very much a part of the formula) and now to Viktoria, where I couldn’t help feel a little bit like it was an album that could have been written for pretty much any black metal vocalist.
 I’m intrigued by the fact Arioch has chosen to release this just as Marduk’s return to the source seems to have been complete.
 Maybe we can put the latter down to an aggressive ‘f*** you’ to some of the recent wave of bandwagon-jumping complaints about a band that never even tried to be right on (but at the same time you have to look really really hard to find anything more offensive than an unhealthy obsession with the Wehrmacht at a time when you’re likely to read far more offensive spoutings in the average Facebook or Twitter posting).
 I do hope Mortuus and Marduk stick together because it is a union that has lightened my days and darkened my nights perhaps more than any but a handful of bands over the past decade.